waylonggggg/tp/docs/DeveloperGuide.md

 ### Removing a role from a student in a CCA

-1. Removing a role from a student in a CCA.
+1. Removing a role from a student in a CCA
     1. Prerequisite: List all students using the `list` command.
 Multiple students in the list.
 Multiple CCAs in the list and the first person has at least one CCA.
 The person must be assigned with a role other than `Member`.
     2. Test case: `remove_r 1 c/Basketball`
        Expected: The first student's role in `Basketball` CCA is removed, the student is now a `Member`.
 The updated student details are shown in the list.